-A BRIEF HISTORY OF SLAVES
+A SHORT HISTORY OF SLAVERY

 By Tim Lambert

-The Greeks and the Romans too kept huge numbers of slaves.
-Some slaves were household slaves who worked in their master's homes.
+In the distant past people often slaughtered their enemies but sometimes they were taken prisoner and used as slaves.
+In the Ancient World, slavery was common.
+The Ancient Egyptians kept slaves.
+So did the Greeks and the Romans.
+Some Roman slaves were household slaves who worked in their master's homes.
 Others worked on farms and some were skilled craftsmen.
 Slaves who lived in mines probably had the harshest and most unpleasant lives.
 (Their lives were often short too).

 Under Roman law there were limits to how cruelly slaves could be treated but it must have been difficult to enforce that.
 Most slaves were probably reasonably treated just to keep them working efficiently.
 Some Roman slaves were freed when they were older and others managed to save up and buy their freedom.

-The Aztecs too had slaves sometimes they were prisoners of war or criminals but sometimes people were forced to sell themselves or their children through extreme poverty.
-However slavery was not hereditary.
-A slaves children were free.
-Furthermore slaves could buy their freedom and many of them did so.
+Slavery also existed in Central America before the Europeans arrived.
+The Mayans kept slaves who did all the hard work.
+The Aztecs too had slaves.
+Sometimes they were prisoners of war or criminals but sometimes people were forced to sell themselves or their children through extreme poverty.
+However, slavery was not hereditary.
+A slave's children were free.
+Furthermore, slaves could buy their freedom and many of them did so.
 Surprisingly slaves could even own possessions.
-However slaves who misbehaved or who ran away could be forced to wear a wooden collar around their neck.
+However, slaves who misbehaved or who ran away could be forced to wear a wooden collar around their necks.

 In the 18th century ships from Britain took manufactured goods to Africa.
 They took slaves from there to the West Indies and took sugar back to Britain.
 This was called the Triangular Trade.
 (Many other European countries were involved in the slave trade).